ositaka/design-code-tips-v2/src/pages/inspiration/2002-02-02-neostream-interactive-flash-website-2002.md

 date: 2002-02-02T15:04:10.000Z
 featuredpost: false
 featuredimage: /media/neostream-interactive-flash-website-in-2002.jpg
-description: An old flash website of Neostream Interactive, that has inspired me quite a lot in my teenage.
+description: An old flash website of Neostream Interactive, that has inspired me quite a lot in my teenage years.
 tags:
   - Website
 ---